 As a startup with a mission to create , snapshots have always been part of VAST Data’s grand design, and with 2.0, our users can start taking advantage of them.
 Our product philosophy is based on breaking the trade-offs created by conventional solutions, so it should come as a surprise to no-one that VAST takes a fresh approach to snapshots and our architecture choices have some intriguing implications.

 While almost every modern data store today supports the ability to take snapshots of data in one way or another, the underlying technologies they use vary significantly.

 The first generation of snapshots used copy-on-write technology.
 When data was overwritten, they copy the now old version of the data to a log-file, or dedicated snapshot area.
-This causes I/O amplification because snapshotted data must be written multiple times as snaps are taken – resulting in both a decrease in storage performance and unnecessary wear to storage media – which is particularly bad for modern media.
+This causes I/O amplification because snapshotted data must be written multiple times as snaps are taken – resulting in both a decrease in storage performance and unnecessary wear to storage media – which is particularly bad for modern Flash media.

 More modern, snapshot providers, typically built into metadata-centric storage systems; redirect logical overwrites into some free space within the storage system and use metadata pointers to differentiate between the snapshot and active volume.
 This redirect-on-write approach eliminates the performance hit and the wear that comes from a copy-on-write approach.
 The best of these systems can operate with multiple active snapshots on a volume without any noticeable performance impact.

 The latest approach is used in indirection based systems that always write data in free space.
 They create snapshots by cloning the metadata for a volume.
 Since the metadata for a large volume is itself large; creating, deleting and managing snapshots on these indirect-and-clone systems can be high-overhead events that cause a lot of I/O.